Coronavirus COVID-19 Statement:

 The Rab CWIF 2020 will be held over 2 days giving you a competition that will push the competitors to the limit.
 It's open to every climber that wants to come have fun.

-In 2018 the first part of the competition will be a circuit of 30 flash problems.
-All these problems were split between the main 'circuit area' of The Climbing Works & the competition wall.
-The circuit is the more informal part of the weekend with the scores being predominantly self marked with the circuit starting off easy (Font 5+/6a) and getting very hard toward the end.
+In 2019 the first part of the competition will be a circuit of 30 flash problems.
+All these problems will be split between the main 'circuit area' of The Climbing Works, the Rab Competition Wall & Unit E. The circuit is the more informal part of the weekend with the scores being predominantly self marked with the circuit starting off easy (Font 5+/6a) and getting very hard at the upper end.

 The highest individual scores from the circuit part of the competition qualified for an on-sight semi final and final on the Competition Wall.

-The Semi-Finals will take place on Sunday 11th March 2018 and take part on the Rab Competition Wall in an IFSC senior bouldering World Cup semi-final format; with the top 20 men & top 20 women challenging themselves on 4 set problems.
+The Semi-Finals will take place on Sunday 3rd March 2019 and take part on the Rab Competition Wall in an IFSC senior bouldering World Cup semi-final format; with the top 20 men & top 20 women challenging themselves on 4 set problems.
 These problems will be judged independently.
 The 6 highest female & male scores will progress to the finals.